NethServer/nethsecurity-docs/controller.rst

 When a unit is connected, rsyslog is reconfigured to send logs using the syslog protocol (RFC 5424).
 It may take a few minutes before rsyslog starts sending the data.
-The logs are labeled using the unit's hostname: to ensure that the UI links work properly, make sure that:
+The logs are labeled using the unit's hostname: to ensure that the user interface links work properly, make sure that:

 - the unit FQDN is unique within the cluster
 - the unit's name is the same as its hostname